dalmo1991/superflexPy/doc/build_element.rst

    :align: center

-The half-triangular lag function has the shape of a triangle that, as shown in the figure, grows linearly until :math:`t_{\textrm{lag}}` and then drops to zero.
-The growth rate :math:`\alpha` is determined from the constraint that the total area of the triangle must be equal to 1.
+The half-triangular lag function grows linearly until :math:`t_{\textrm{lag}}` and then drops to zero, as shown in the schematic.
+The slope :math:`\alpha` is determined from the constraint that the total area of the triangle must be equal to 1.

 .. math::